 Clearly, not what the programmer intended.
 Effectively, any binding operator

-has unpredictable results if used in a function spec, such as let
+has unpredictable results if used in a function spec, such as let or fn.

 user=> (s/explain (s/resolve-spec ::string-count) count)